InQuest/iocextract/README.rst

 If you have a defang technique that doesn't make it through the extractor, or if you find any bugs, PRs and Issues_ are always welcome.
-The library is released under a "BSD-New" (aka "BSD 3-Clause") license.
+The library is released under a GPL-2.0 license.

 Who's using iocextract
 ----------------------